diegozea/MIToS.jl/docs/src/Information.md

 #### Example: Plotting the probabilities of each residue in a sequence

-Similar to the `count` function, the `probabilities` function can take at least one sequence (vector of residues) and returns the probabilities of each residue.
+Similar to the `frequencies` function, the `probabilities` function can take at least one sequence (vector of residues) and returns the probabilities of each residue.
 Optionally, the keyword argument `alphabet` could be used to count some residues in the same cell of the table.